mayflyINK/beginnerDev-Notes/README.md

-# basicDev-Notes
+# beginnerDev-Notes
-contains notes on basic web development
+contains notes on basic web development for beginners